ai-spatial/STAR/Deep-learning-models/README.md

 # Spatial Transformation Framework for Deep Learning (GeoDL)

+Best Paper Award in IEEE ICDM 2021.

 The tree-based version is at: [Tree-based-models](/Tree-based-models)

 ## Major updates
 - Added a new class `GeoDL` in `GeoDL.py` with standard functions: `fit`, `predict`, and `evaluate`.
-- Added a simplified demo script `STAR_main.py` to show end-to-end usage.
+- Added a simplified demo script `GeoDL_main.py` to show end-to-end usage.
-- Standardized configuration in `config.py` (with a compatibility shim `paras.py`).
+- Refactored many other code files to fit into GeoDL.

-## Key differences from standard deep learning
+## Key input differences from regular deep learning
 - GeoDL requires an additional input `X_group` that assigns each sample to a spatial group.
 - Groups are the minimum spatial units for partitioning.
 You can define them using raw coordinates or grid-based locations.
+- The model auto-partitions the space if it recognizes differences in optimal functional relationships between X and y in different regions.

 ## Sample demo data
 - Features X ([X_demo.npy](https://drive.google.com/file/d/1sLM2Los_OHiJho2byLBMYLqkW_LEFtA5/view?usp=drive_link))